burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 ## Variadic Templates
+Variadic templates has been introduced in C++11.
 The motivation is to have the ability to work with a varying number of template parameters.
 The smallest example:
 ```cpp
 template <class T...>
 void f(const T&...arg)